Best Verizon phone plans for 2024: Unlimited, prepaid and more

 Reasons to avoid

 If you need just one line of unlimited data for your phone, we'd recommend Verizon's Unlimited Plus plan.
-It gives you access to Verizon's growing Ultra Wideband 5G coverage, which is Verizon's fastest service.
-You can consume as much data as you like, and you even get 30GB of hotspot data.
+It gives you access to Verizon's speedy Ultra Wideband 5G coverage, which is faster than the nationwide 5G available to Unlimited Welcome customers.
+You can consume as much data as you like with Unlimited Plus, and you even get 30GB of hotspot data.

 We mentioned add-ons.
 Verizon offers things like Disney's streaming bundle, a family subscription to Apple Music, Travel Passes for international travel and cloud storage as $10/month add-ons.
 The good news is you can mix and match the add-ons you like and even drop them in months you don't need them.
-The bad news is that a lot of add-ons can supersize your monthly phone bill if you're not judicious about what you add.
+The bad news is that a lot of add-ons can supersize your monthly phone bill if you're not judicious about what you add and dropping that service in months where you don't plan to use it.

 The best prepaid Verizon phone plan